aroraakarshan/PDN-Visualization/README.md

-1. Open ipynb in google collab to run jupyter notebook
+1. Open ipynb in google colab to run jupyter notebook

 Dependencies to be installed
 ```sh